leedeen01/tp/docs/DeveloperGuide.md

 * A storage class (`TaskStorage`) that handles task persistence via a local file.
 * A set of task types (`ToDo`, `Deadline`, `Event`).

-For more information about the ClientNest TaskManager, refer to the [ _Task Manager Developer Guide_ ] (TaskManagerDevGuide.md)

 ### Common classes

 Classes used by multiple components are in the `seedu.address.commons` package.